ocaml/ocaml.org/data/tutorials/language/0lg_08_basic_datatypes.md

 - : string = "This is really disco!"
 ```

 The first expression is another anonymous function.
-It is the identity function, and it returns its argument unchanged.
-This function can be applied to anything, and anything can be returned unchanged.
-This means that function's parameter can be of any type, and the result must have the same type.
+It is the identity function, it can be applied to anything, and it returns its argument unchanged.
+This means that its parameter can be of any type, and its result has the same type.
 The same code can be applied to data of different types.
 This is called _polymorphism_.

 This is what is indicated by the `'a` in the type (pronounced as the Greek letter α, “alpha”).
 This is a _type variable_.
 It means values of any type can be passed to the function.
 When that happens, their type is substituted for the type variable.
 This also expresses identity has the same input and output type, whatever it may be.

-The two following expressions show that the identity function can indeed be applied to parameters of different types.
+The two following expressions show that the identity function can indeed be applied to parameters of different types:

 ```ocaml
 # let f = fun x -> x * x;;